scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_05_Regridding.md

 **Step 7:** Repeat steps 1 - 6 for latitude bounds `[[-90, 90]]`, longitude bounds `[[-40, 40]]` and resolutions 2 and 10.

-*Note:* Unlike lines of constant latitude, lines of constant longitude are already great circle arcs.
-Since these arcs are 180 degrees it is necessary to have a resolution argument.
-However, an increase in resolution will not affect the accuracy since a resolution of 2 will already have maximum accuracy.
+*Note:* Unlike lines of constant latitude, lines of constant longitude are already great circle arcs.This might suggest that the `resolution` argument is unnnecessary, however these arcs are 180 degrees which ESMF is unable to represent so we still need a `resolution` of at least 2.
+In this case, an increase in resolution will not affect the accuracy since a resolution of 2 will already have maximum accuracy.
 Note how the results are the equal.

 ```python
 lat_full = DimCoord(0, bounds=[[-90, 90]], standard_name="latitude", units="degrees")